Patrick Moore: Career in astronomy

-In 1959 the Russians allowed Moore to be the first Westerner to see the photographic results of the Luna 3 probe, and to show them live on air.
-Less successful was the transmission of the Luna 4 probe, which ran into technical difficulties and around this time Moore famously swallowed a large fly; both episodes were live and Moore had to continue regardless.
+In 1959, the Russians allowed Moore to be the first Westerner to see the photographic results of the Luna 3 probe and to show them live on air.
+Less successful was the transmission of the Luna 4 probe, which ran into technical difficulties and around this time, Moore famously swallowed a large fly; both episodes were live, and Moore had to continue regardless.
 He was invited to visit the Soviet Union, where he met Yuri Gagarin, the first man to journey into outer space.
 For the fiftieth episode of The Sky at Night, in September 1961, Moore's attempt to be the first to broadcast a live direct telescopic view of a planet resulted in another unintended 'comedy episode', as cloud obscured the sky.

 In 1965, he was appointed director of the newly constructed Armagh Planetarium in Northern Ireland, a post he held until 1968.
 His stay outside England was short partly because of the beginning of The Troubles, a dispute Moore wanted no involvement in.
-He was appointed Armagh County secretary of the Scout movement, but resigned after being informed that Catholics could not be admitted.
+He was appointed Armagh County secretary of the Scout movement but resigned after being informed that Catholics could not be admitted.
 In developing the Planetarium, Moore travelled to Japan to secure a Goto Mars projector.
 He helped with the redevelopment of the Birr Telescope in the Republic of Ireland.
 He was a key figure in the development of the Herschel Museum of Astronomy in Bath.

-In June 1968 he returned to England, settling in Selsey after resigning his post in Armagh.
+In June 1968, he returned to England, settling in Selsey after resigning from his post in Armagh.
 During the NASA Apollo programme, presenting on the Apollo 8 mission, he declared that "this is one of the great moments of human history", only to have his broadcast interrupted by the children's programme Jackanory.
 He was a presenter for the Apollo 9 and Apollo 10 missions, and a commenter, with Cliff Michelmore and James Burke, for BBC television's coverage of the Moon landing missions.
-Moore could not remember his words at the "Eagle has landed" moment, and the BBC has lost the tapes of the broadcast.
+Moore could not remember his words at the "Eagle has landed" moment, and the BBC lost the tapes of the broadcast.
 A homemade recording reveals that the studio team was very quiet during the landing sequence, leaving the NASA commentary clear of interruptions.
 Some 14 seconds after "contact" Burke says "They've touched".
-At 36 seconds he says "Eagle has landed".
-Between 53 and 62 seconds he explains the upcoming stay/no-stay decision and NASA announces the T1 stay at 90 seconds after contact.
-At 100 seconds the recorded sequence ends.
-Thus any real-time comment Moore made was not broadcast live and the recording ends before Burke polls the studio team for comment and reaction.
+At 36 seconds, he says, "Eagle has landed".
+Between 53 and 62 seconds, he explains the upcoming stay/no-stay decision, and NASA announces the T1 stay at 90 seconds after contact.
+At 100 seconds, the recorded sequence ends.
+Thus, any real-time comment Moore made was not broadcast live, and the recording ends before Burke polls the studio team for comment and reaction.
 Moore participated in TV coverage of Apollo missions 12 to 17.